lyeag/R-Project-Game-Of-Thrones/README.md

 ## Finding and Preparing the Data from TripAdvisor
 In order to get the reviews for the attractions featured in GOT I had to scrape the data from Tripadvisor.
 Using the Chrome Extension Webscraper.io and the JSON file scrapeJSON, was able to scrape all the pages with reviews mentioning GOT and the rest of the reviews.
 After cleaning using OpenRefine, I formatted te data for each attraction seperately as .csv files.
 Each attraction has one file for the Game Of Thrones Reviews only and another for all of the reviews.
 ## Data Analysis
-I peformed some fun analysis using R as you can see as an .html file in GameOfThronesProject.nb.html or in the R Notebook
+I peformed some fun analysis using R as you can see as an .html file in GameOfThronesProject.nb.html or in the R Notebook GameOfThronesProject.Rmd

+The results in total can be seen at GOTeffect.weebly.com